 MSFragger is an ultrafast database search tool for peptide identification in mass spectrometry-based proteomics.
 It has demonstrated excellent performance across a wide range of datasets and applications.
-The speed of MSFragger makes it particularly suitable for the analysis of large datasets (including timsTOF data), for enzyme unconstrained searches, and for ‘open’ database searches (with the precursor mass tolerance set to hundreds of Daltons) for identification of modified peptides, and glycopeptide identification (N-linked and O-linked).
+MSFragger is suitable for standard shotgun proteomics analyses as well as large datasets (including timsTOF PASEF data), enzyme unconstrained searches (e.g., peptidome), open database searches (e.g., precursor mass tolerance set to hundreds of Daltons) for identification of modified peptides, and glycopeptide identification (N-linked and O-linked).

 - Through ProteomeDiscoverer

-MSFragger writes output in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline and Philosopher.
+MSFragger writes peptide-spectrum matches in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline, Percolator, and Philosopher.
 See the complete documentation, including a list of Frequently Asked Questions.
 Example parameter files can be found here.

 MSFragger and Philosopher (PeptideProphet) are also available as processing nodes in Proteome Discoverer (PD, Thermo Scientific).
-Currently, the MSFragger-PD node can be used in PD v2.2 and v2.3.
+Currently, the MSFragger-PD node can be used in PD versions 2.2, 2.3 and 2.4.

-For documentation on MSFragger (hardware requirements, search parameters, etc.), see MSFragger Documentation Wiki page.
+For technical documentation on MSFragger (hardware requirements, search parameters, etc.), see the MSFragger wiki page.